San Diego: Tourism

-Tourism is a major industry owing to the city's climate, beaches, and tourist attractions such as Balboa Park, Belmont amusement park, San Diego Zoo, San Diego Zoo Safari Park, and SeaWorld San Diego.
+Tourism is a major industry owing to the city's climate, beaches, and tourist attractions such as Balboa Park, Belmont Park, San Diego Zoo, San Diego Zoo Safari Park, and SeaWorld San Diego.
 San Diego's Spanish and Mexican heritage is reflected in many historic sites across the city, such as Mission San Diego de Alcalá and Old Town San Diego State Historic Park.
-Also, the local craft brewing industry attracts an increasing number of visitors for "beer tours" and the annual San Diego Beer Week in November; San Diego has been called "America's Craft Beer Capital."
+Also, the local craft brewing industry attracts an increasing number of visitors for "beer tours" and the annual San Diego Beer Week in November; San Diego has been called "America's Craft Beer Capital".

 San Diego County hosted more than 32 million visitors in 2012; collectively they spent an estimated $8 billion.
 The visitor industry provides employment for more than 160,000 people.

 San Diego's cruise ship industry used to be the second-largest in California.
 Numerous cruise lines operate out of San Diego.
 However, cruise ship business has been in decline since 2008, when the Port hosted over 250 ship calls and more than 900,000 passengers.
 By 2016–2017, the number of ship calls had fallen to 90.

 Local sightseeing cruises are offered in San Diego Bay and Mission Bay, as well as whale-watching cruises to observe the migration of gray whales, peaking in mid-January.
 Sport fishing is another popular tourist attraction; San Diego is home to southern California's biggest sport fishing fleet.